isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 <p>His concern for others extended beyond the school environment.
 Through
-a service learning project with SG Cares Volunteer Centre, he helped to create inclusive experiences for children from low-income families and the elderly at the Bedok Sports Carnival.
-His willingness to take on more responsibilities for these projects while efficiently sustaining strong academic results is a testament to his genuine care and exemplary leadership.</p>
+a service learning project with SG Cares Volunteer Centre, he helped to create inclusive experiences for children from low-income families and the elderly at the Bedok Sports Carnival.</p>
 <p>“I want to show my gratitude to Ms Valarie Chia for being a caring Home
 tutor and amazing Chemistry teacher, and for encouraging me to take up opportunities to develop myself; Ms Chia Shing Li for keeping lessons interesting